nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Nevada’s appellate courts maintain a case look-up portal that allows for searches using the case/docket number or party name.
 Also, participants may be searched by entering the full name (including middle name) of the sought person.
 Similarly, some justice courts maintain case search portals on their individual websites.
 Requesting parties are required to locate the appropriate court website to ascertain if the court of interest operates a case management system.
 In case of inquiries, requesters may contact the court clerk or the administrative officer in charge of the specific court’s record-keeping.

 Publicly available records are also accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Operating independently without any ties to state governmental entities, these platforms offer the benefit of not being limited by geographical record availability.
+Such sites may sometimes serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile